Saturday, December 15, 2007

 Follow the Stars Home - Native American historical romance

 Newly revised and republished

-Until then, I'll be posting chapters on Wattpad for you to read for free.
+The opening chapters are still up on Wattpad for you to read.
 I hope you'll let me know how you enjoy this story, which is dear to my heart because of its local ties.